sleepjie/Valanar/Valanar Superdocument.md

 | Departure             | July - August       |
 | Harvests End          | September - October |
 | Borealis              | November - December |

-The Illuminators of Draconia dubbed the Day of Sacrifice to be the start of a new age; an age without the Primordials.
-By a twist of fate, there are six months to a calendar year, and so the Illuminators chose to name their celestial calendar in honour of the Primordials.
-Celestial events are recorded in six year intervals, so it is a useful metric, and also an important reminder to remember the titles of the ones who stood watch over all life on the material plane; they ensured its continued survival for at least as long as the Elder Gods deigned.

 **The Celestial Calendar**
 The Illuminators of Draconia dubbed the Day of Sacrifice to be the start of a new age; an age without the Primordials.
 By a twist of fate, there are six months to a calendar year, and so the Illuminators chose to name their celestial calendar in honour of the Primordials.
 Celestial events are recorded in six year intervals, so it is a useful metric, and also an important reminder to remember the titles of the ones who stood watch over all life on the material plane; they ensured its continued survival for at least as long as the Elder Gods deigned.